Selling Your Art?

-Let me say without hesitation that selling art feels wonderful.
+Let me say without hesitation that I love selling art.

 It’s not about feeling important, quitting your day job, or the validation of being a “real artist”.

-It’s sharing a piece of yourself that will outlive your great-grandchildren, covering expenses so you can produce and contribute more to the world.
+It’s sharing a piece of yourself that will outlive your great-grandchildren while covering expenses so you can produce and contribute more to the world.

-But mostly, it’s the exhilaration of moving forward.
+But mostly, it’s that wonderful feeling of moving forward.
 Selling just plain feels good.

-And like many artists, I once had conflicting feelings about parting with the work.
+Like many artists, I was conflicted about parting with the work.
 I wanted to and I didn’t.

-It felt painful to let go of certain pieces, as if my favorite children were leaving with strangers.
+It pained me to let go of certain pieces, as if my favorite children were leaving with strangers and I’d never do anything good again.
 Painter’s block would be the price for abandoning them.

-All this madness was discouraging buyers, who sensed something wasn’t quite right.
+And all this madness discouraging buyers, who sensed that something wasn’t right.

-At bottom was the core problem which later surfaced and then resolved itself, the same problem that I sometimes see in other artists…
+At bottom was the same problem that I see in other artists:

 Thinking too much of the work as yours.